microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/metadataaction.md

 ---
 title: "metadataAction resource type"
-description: "Describes the metadataAction that contains the metadata to be written or removed from a file."
+description: "Represents the metadata to be written or removed from a file."
 localization_priority: Normal
 author: "tommoser"
 ms.prod: "microsoft.informationprotection"